aws-amplify/docs/docs/ui-legacy/ui-legacy.md

 filterKey: framework
 ---

+TODO: Check the contents here for Legacy.
+Keeping the landing page for now as is for latest.

 Amplify UI Components is an open-source UI toolkit that encapsulates cloud-connected workflows inside of cross-framework UI components.

 <inline-fragment framework="react" src="~/ui/fragments/react/installation.md"></inline-fragment>